 Because of their popularity, it’s not uncommon for two spouses to each have their own HSA.
-Though this scenario brings with it specific rules, it is possible for a married couple to have two HSAs—one for each spouse—under certain conditions.
+Though this scenario brings with it specific rules, it's possible for a married couple to have two HSAs—one for each spouse—under certain conditions.

-In this article, we’ll go over the regulations for HSA contributions, the advantages of having two separate HSAs, and how HSAs work alongside health reimbursement arrangements (HRAs).
+In this article, we’ll go over the rules regarding HSA contributions, specifically focusing on rules in a scenario where two spouses each have an HSA.
+We'll also cover the advantages of having two separate HSAs and how HSAs work alongside health reimbursement arrangements (HRAs).

 What is a health savings account?

-They can be opened by an individual or offered by an employer alongside an HSA-qualified high-deductible health plan (HDHP).
+An eligible individual can open an account or an employer can offer one.
+In either situation, an HSA requires an HSA-qualified high-deductible health plan (HDHP).
 Both you and your employer can contribute to the HSA, and the funds stay in the account indefinitely.
 However, you will always own it.

-Lastly, most HSAs issue a credit or debit card, so you can quickly pay for qualified health expenses via card without dealing with a health insurer or a complicated financial institution.
+Lastly, most HSAs issue a credit or debit card, so you can quickly pay for qualified healthcare expenses via card without dealing with a health insurer or a complicated financial institution.

 What are the regulations for HSA contributions?

-If you and your spouse each have HSA-qualified coverage, and you both plan on contributing to your HSAs, you must have separate accounts.
-This is true even if you’re both covered by the same HDHP.
-Additionally, whether you have single or family coverage affects the limits for HSAs.
+If you and your spouse each have HSA-qualified health coverage, and you both plan on contributing to your HSAs, you must have separate accounts.
+This is true even if you’re both covered by the same high-deductible health plan.
+Additionally, whether you have a single or family plan affects the limits for HSAs.

 Maximum contribution limits are based on the calendar year, meaning allowable contributions are prorated by the number of months an individual is eligible to contribute to an HSA.
-For example, if an individual makes HSA contributions starting March 1 in 2022, their total contribution toward their HSA can’t exceed $3,042 that year ($3,650 ÷ 12 x 10).
+For example, if an individual makes HSA contributions starting March 1, 2024, their total annual contribution toward their HSA can’t exceed $3,458.33 that year ($4,150 ÷ 12 x 10).

-The IRS treats married couples as a single tax unit, which means you must share one family HSA contribution limit of $7,300, or $7,750 in 2023.
-If you and your spouse have self-only coverage, you may each contribute up to $3,650, or $3,850 in 2023, annually into your separate accounts.
+The IRS treats married couples as a single tax unit, which means you must share one family HSA contribution limit of $8,300 if you are on the same health policy.
+If you and your spouse each have your own self-only coverage, you may each contribute up to $4,150 annually into your separate accounts.

 Depending on your family’s needs, you can decide if a family coverage plan or self-only coverage is best for your financial situation.

-The IRS gives married couples three options for managing their HSA accounts, regardless of whether they have self-only coverage or a family plan:
+The IRS gives married couples three options for managing their HSA accounts, regardless of whether they have self-only coverage or a family health insurance plan:

-- Split the family plan contribution evenly between the spouses.
+- Split the family medical plan contribution evenly between the spouses.

 - Allocate it unevenly, according to a specific division both parties have agreed on.